celestiaorg/docs/docs/nodes/qgb-relayer.md

 qgb relayer keys evm import --help
 ```

 This subcommand allows you to either import a raw ECDSA private key provided as plaintext, or import it from a file.
-The files are JSON keystore files encrypted using a passphrase like in [here](https://geth.ethereum.org/docs/developers/dapp-developer/native-accounts).
+The files are JSON keystore files encrypted using a passphrase like [in this example](https://geth.ethereum.org/docs/developers/dapp-developer/native-accounts).

 After adding the key, you can check that it's added via running: